 Who we are and what we do

-- We distribute National Lottery grants from £3,000 to £5million and over, funding projects that sustain and transform the UK's heritage.
+- As The National Lottery Heritage Fund, we distribute National Lottery grants from £3,000 to £5million and over, funding projects that sustain and transform the UK's heritage.

 - We provide leadership and support across the heritage sector, and advocate for the value of heritage.

 Understanding, valuing and sharing our heritage brings people together, inspires pride in communities and boosts investment in local economies.
 We’re supporting the heritage sector to strengthen its recovery from the coronavirus (COVID-19) pandemic and build back for positive change.